intershop/devenv-4-iom/doc/03_devops_integration.md

 The *Project Docker Repository* is an *Azure Container Registry* (*ACR*).
 It is named after organization owning the *Azure DevOps Environment*.
 If you are not sure about the correct name of the ACR, you can get a list of all ACRs within your Azure Subscription.
 In this case, you need to know your Azure Subscription-ID.

-    # Execute the command within running azure-cli Docker image
+    # Execute the command within running azure-cli Docker container.
-    # Look for a name, that is matching your (partner) organization.
+    # Look for a name, that is matching your organization.
 This name has to be
     # used in subsequent commands.
     az acr list --subscription <your Azure Subscription-ID> --out table

 ### Get the access token for the ACR

-    # Execute the command within running azure-cli Docker image
+    # Execute the command within running azure-cli Docker container.
-    # Get the token that's required to the Docker Registry of your project.
+    # Get the token that's required to access the Docker Registry of your project.
     # The output provides also the name of the login-server, which is required by the
     # following command too.
-    az acr login --name <name of the project's ACR> --expose-token
+    az acr login --name <name of the project's ACR, see above> --expose-token

     # end the azure-cli Docker image
     exit

 ### Create the Kubernetes secret *project-pull-secret*

+The following commands have to be executed outside the azure-cli Docker container.

     kubectl create secret docker-registry project-pull-secret \
       --context="docker-desktop" \